SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/algeneral.md

   is displayed as well as the default country in the `country` drop down.
 In the Assembly Line question library, `country_code` typically defaults to the value of `AL_DEFAULT_COUNTRY`
-* `default_state`: default state, province, or sublocality.
+* `default_state`: default state, province, or sub locality.
 In the Assembly Line question library, `default_state` typically defaults to the value of `AL_DEFAULT_STATE`
 * `show_country`: defaults to `False`.
 If enabled, a country drop down menu will